OmDorugade/TryHackMe-Walkthroughs/THM-CTF/Mustacchio/writeup.md

 1. Modified the PATH environment variable to prioritize `/tmp`

-2. I created a simple script that will execute `/bin/bash` and named it `tail`.
+2. I created a simple script that will  and named it `tail`.
 I also gave it execution permissions